Return to this entry after your trip to share experiences.

 Accommodations: Housing provided.
 Kitchen is available.
 The ministry is affiliated with the Southwest Region of the Christian Church (Disciples of Christ).

 Cost: Deposits: Facility rental $100.
 Lodging final cost $13 per person per night.
 Group also covers costs for the work project and varies according to the project chosen for the group's skills and level of work.
+Recommendation for work project contribution is $200/participant.
+Van rental is $50/day with an additional $100 deposit.
 Please visit website for additional cost information and forms.